-With pup in a sitting position, place a treat in your enclosed hand and move it in front of their nose.
+With the pup in a sitting position, place a treat in your enclosed hand and move it in front of their nose.
 Then move your hand to the floor and say “down.” they should follow your hand and slide down.
-Reward them with the treat or praise if they accomplish the task.
+Reward them with a treat or praise if they accomplish the task.
 Try again if they are having trouble and practice often.

-This command is very important if you eventually want to take your husky anywhere off lead or if your pup should become loose and run.
+This command is very important if you eventually want to take your husky anywhere off the lead or if your pup should become loose and run.
 Huskies are big “escape” artists.
 It’s imperative that they come to you when called for their own safety.

 Have your husky sit and stay away from you.
 Then call them by name and say “come.”
 Again, if they are spot on, give them plenty of praise and a reward.
 When they do well, practice in larger fenced-in areas at farther distances and add some distractions.